unknownskl/greenlight-native/README.md

     yarn

+Login with your xbox account to authenticate:

+    yarn auth

 Then edit `client-poc/src/gui.ts` and change your consoleid on line `34`.

 After changing the above you can compile the script to a packed js file and run it via: